claroty/opcua_network_fuzzer/Readme.md

 This repository contains a network fuzzer that we developed for [Pwn2Own 2022](https://www.zerodayinitiative.com/blog/2022/4/14/pwn2own-miami-2022-results) competition to fuzz OPCUA protocol.
 The [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) (Open Platform Communications Unified Architecture) protocol is a standard means of data-exchange between industrial sensors and either on-premises servers or cloud management platforms.

 The fuzzer is based on the [boofuzz](https://github.com/jtpereyda/boofuzz) framework.
+For more info check out our Claroty Team82 blog [here](https://claroty.com/team82/research/team82-releases-homegrown-opc-ua-network-fuzzer-based-on-boofuzz)

 ![](resources/boofuzz.png)